donovansmith44/Jack-Compiler/README.md

 into low-level byte code, resembling that of the JVM.

-Please note that this compiler is not currently equipped with error-handling mechanisms, and assumes that programs are have valid syntax.
+Please note that this compiler is not currently equipped with error-handling mechanisms, and assumes that programs are error-free.
 Therefore, debugging must occur during and after runtime.

 Array, Memory, Math, Keyboard, Screen, String, and Sys with ".vm" extensions are classes provided by the Jack OS, and make up the Jack standard library.